strapi/documentation/docusaurus/docs/cloud/projects/settings.md

     | Deploy the project on every commit pushed to this branch | Check the box to automatically trigger a new deployment whenever a new commit is pushed to the selected branch. |

 3. Click on the **Save** button.

+### Deleting Strapi Cloud project

+You can delete any Strapi Cloud project, but it will be permanent and irreversible.
+Associated domains, deployments and data will be deleted as well and the subscription for the project will automatically be cancelled.

+1. In the *Delete project* section of the *General* tab, click on the **Delete project** button.
+2. In the dialog, type `DELETE` in the textbox.
+3. Confirm the deletion of your project by clicking on the **Delete** button.

 ## Domains